jameszhang-a/task-tracker/README.md

 # Task Tracker

-This is a quick project to learn how to create a front-end app with React.
+This is a quick "Hello World" project to learn how to create a front-end app with React.

 The "back-end" is made with [JSON Server](https://www.npmjs.com/package/json-server), and it stores data locally across sessions.